danielroetzer-deprecated/node-prototypes/README.md

 ##Used language
-Code is written and commented in german
+Code is written and commented in english